COR1999/covid_case/readme.md

 ## Acknowledgements
-Id like to give a big thanks to the [code institute](https://codeinstitute.net/) team and the mentor they assigned me [Rhey Ann Magcalas]()
+I'd like to give a big thanks to the [code institute](https://codeinstitute.net/) team and the mentor they assigned me [Rhey Ann Magcalas]()
-Id also like to give a big thanks to family and friends who have helped me with ideas for projects and styling tweaks that could be made.
+I'd also like to give a big thanks to family and friends who have helped me with ideas for projects and styling tweaks that could be made.